 House Leaders also play a role in welfare at the school by advising and guiding tutors and teachers as they deal with any student issues.
 Having designated House Leaders, who play a pastoral role for a third of the school each, adds an extra element of care to the school and allows students to be even clearer on who they can turn to when they need advice or help.

 Welfare is important all the way through our school though, including at the top.
-Our Principal Mr Rogers always has an open door for students, or parents, who’d like to talk, as well as Mr Ogden, one of our Senior Leaders, a big part of whose job it is to oversee welfare in school, making sure that happiness, enjoyment and achievement go hand in hand.
+Our Principal always has an open door for students, or parents, who’d like to talk, as well as our Assistant Principal for Enrichment and Achievement, a big part of whose job it is to oversee welfare in school, making sure that happiness, enjoyment and achievement go hand in hand.

 As a school with both Primary and Senior students we’re used to dealing with issues and concerns from all ages, and we’ll always have someone to call on who can help with the difficulties of life, whether a student happens to be 18 months old, or 18 years old.